reside-ic/reside-ic.github.io/content/blog/logging-docker-elk.md

 If you're managing a number of applications across multiple servers then having easy access to their logs can make discovering and debugging issues much more efficient.
-Deploying a system to aggregate and visualise this information greatly reduces the need to identify and log into the relevant server(s) directly.
+Deploying a system to aggregate and visualise this information greatly reduces the need to identify and log into the relevant server(s) directly, and enables more sophisticated analysis such as error tracing across systems (see [5 Good Reasons to Use a Log Server] for more).

+[5 Good Reasons to Use a Log Server]: https://dzone.com/articles/5-good-reasons-to-use-a-log-server

 The [Elastic (ELK) Stack](https://www.elastic.co/what-is/elk-stack) is commonly used for this purpose: centralising logs from multiple machines and providing a single point of access to the aggregated messages.
 Its components are open source